mlongerich/DevShop/FASTMCP_DEPLOYMENT_GUIDE.md

 # FastMCP Deployment Guide - DevShop 1.1

+## 🔒 **RECOMMENDED: Containerized Security Deployment**

+For production environments, DevShop now provides a **security-hardened containerized deployment** that is the recommended approach for all FastMCP servers.

 ## 🎉 Migration Status: READY FOR PRODUCTION

 The FastMCP migration is **complete and tested**.
 DevShop 1.1 now features: